zroyer/peachy/README.md

 ## Local Use
 - Clone the repo
 - `cd` into the directory and then `npm start`
-- Head to `localhost:3000` to try it out!
+- Check it out at `localhost:3000`!